ufarooq/IPFSLite/README.md

   **PID**
 - The **Outbox** contains information of the **Peer Discovery** feature.
 This information can be evaluated by other nodes for faster node access.
-- Integration of WebRTC via the Pubsub feature of IPFS to support telephony between two nodes (In the future Pubsub will be replaced by a built-in IPFS signaling technology, hopefully)

 Example Notification Content:
 ```